Information gain ratio: Example

 Using weather data published by Fordham University, the table was created below:

-Using the table above, one can find the Entropy, Information Gain, Split Information, and Information Gain Ratio for each variable (Outlook, Temperature, Humidity, and Wind).
+Using the table above, one can find the entropy, information gain, split information, and information gain ratio for each variable (outlook, temperature, humidity, and wind).
 These calculations are shown in the tables below:

 Using the above tables, one can deduce that Outlook has the highest information gain ratio.
 Next, one must find the statistics for the sub-groups of the Outlook variable (sunny, overcast, and rainy), for this example one will only build the sunny branch (as shown in the table below):

-One can find the following statistics for the other variables (temperature, humidity, and wind) to see which have the greatest effect on the sunny element of the Outlook variable:
+One can find the following statistics for the other variables (temperature, humidity, and wind) to see which have the greatest effect on the sunny element of the outlook variable:

 Humidity was found to have the highest information gain ratio.
 One will repeat the same steps as before and find the statistics for the events of the Humidity variable (high and normal):

-Since the Play values are either all "NO" or "YES", the information gain ratio value will be equal to 1.
+Since the play values are either all "No" or "Yes", the information gain ratio value will be equal to 1.
 Also, now that one has reached the end of the variable chain with Wind being the last variable left, they can build an entire root to leaf node branch line of a decision tree.

 Once finished with reaching this leaf node, one would follow the same procedure for the rest of the elements that have yet to be split in the decision tree.
 This set of data was relatively small, however, if a larger set was used, the advantages of using the information gain ratio as the splitting factor of a decision tree can be seen more.

 Advantages

 Information gain ratio biases the decision tree against considering attributes with a large number of distinct values.

-Example: Suppose that we are building a decision tree for some data describing a business's customers.
+For example, suppose that we are building a decision tree for some data describing a business's customers.
 Information gain ratio is used to decide which of the attributes are the most relevant.
 These will be tested near the root of the tree.
 One of the input attributes might be the customer's telephone number.
 This attribute has a high information gain, because it uniquely identifies each customer.
 Due to its high amount of distinct values, this will not be chosen to be tested near the root.